Oklahoma tornado victims astounded at how they survived

 Most of the victims died of blunt force injuries and five of the children died from mechanical asphyxiation, when a person's chest is compressed so that it cannot take in air, the state medical examiner said.

 Jessica Parmenter, 26, and her three small dogs were at home and directly in the tornado's path.
-Neighbors rushed to a nearby storm shelter but she did not make it in time and took refuge in a closet.
-Afterward, a neighbor found Parmenter inside with her dogs.
+Neighbours rushed to a nearby storm shelter but she did not make it in time and took refuge in a closet.
+Afterward, a neighbour found Parmenter inside with her dogs.
 The rest of her home was gone.

 "The only thing standing was the closet," said Parmenter's mother-in-law, Lori Blake.
 "There is a hole in the closet.
 It kept trying to suck her out and she kept holding on."